All Episodes

 So the Arizona law is keeping illegal aliens out of Arizona.

-But the other way to look at it is, Ms. Hebson, unless your team happens to get caught for speeding or robbing a quick shop, nobody is gonna have any way to find out whether one of your players is an illegal immigrant.
+But the other way to look at it is, Ms. Hebson, unless your team happens to get caught for speeding or robbing a quick shop, nobody is going to have any way to find out whether one of your players is an illegal immigrant.

 Because they can't just profile you based on the way your team members look and then decide, hey, you know what?

-I mean, it's this is this is what's silly about all this.
+I mean, this is what's silly about all this.

 This law will fit on your web browser.